Cultural Diversity and Its Impact on Governance: Introduction

 \section{Introduction}

 The importance of institutions in the development of countries has been accepted for some time now.
-Countries' institutions and policies do not come out of nowhere but are based on the convictions and reasoning of the holders of the culture as it is passed along from one generation to the next.
+Countries' institutions and policies are based on the convictions and reasoning of the holders of the culture which is passed on from generation to generation.
+It is therefore important to find the mechanisms by which culture influences the institutions and well-being of its holders.
 Therefore, it is as important as it is interesting to put culture into the picture and to find the mechanisms through which culture influences both the institutions and well-being of its holders.
 Even the terms culture and institutions are intertwined.
 As we want to describe the influence of one on the other, we need to distinguish between the two.
 Thus, we will define both relatively narrowly.
-Culture is defined as personal or informal while institutions refer to formalized behaviour in line with \cite{North1990} and \cite{Olson1996}, i.a.
-This allows us to use Hofstede's cultural dimensions \citep{Hofstede2010} as a proxy for personal culture and the worldwide governance indicators of \cite{Kaufmann2011} as a proxy for the quality of institutions.
+Culture is defined as informal while institutions refer to formalized behaviour in line with \cite{North1990} and \cite{Olson1996}, i.a.
+This allows us to use Hofstede's cultural dimensions \citep{Hofstede2010}, namely Power Distance, Individualism, Masculinity, Uncertainty Avoidance, Long-Term Orientation, and Indulgence, as a proxy informal culture.
+In addition, as a proxy for formal culture, we employ the Worldwide Governance Indicators \cite{Kaufmann2011}, namely Voice and Accountability, Political Stability, Government Effectiveness, Regulatory Quality, Rule of Law, and Control of Corruption.
 Our paper has the following two goals:

 First, we propose two cultural measures based on Hofstede's cultural dimensions which take into account the heterogeneity of the culture within a country.
 By incorporating the culture of the migrating populations into these measures, we mitigate some of the criticism of Hofstede's cultural dimensions.
 For each of Hofstede's cultural dimensions, we define the cultural level indicator as the average of the cultural dimensions assigned to each citizen based on the country of origin.
 The interactions of cultural minorities with the prevalent culture might have a distinct effect on governance beyond the change in the average of the country's cultural dimensions.
 Therefore, for each of Hofstede's cultural dimensions, we also determine the cultural diversity indicator defined as the standard deviation of the cultural dimension over all citizens of a country with respect to their different origins.